 - Keep a constant background heat in your home during the winter months; this may be cheaper than trying to heat the home from cold in the evening

-Do not use paraffin or liquid gas fires – apart from the fire risk, they also give off a lot of water vapour
+Never use paraffin or liquid gas fires – apart from the fire risk, they also give off a lot of water vapour.

 Serious damage can be done to pipes, cisterns, sinks and basins by water expanding when it freezes in cold weather.
 The result will only be seen when the water thaws again and flooding happens.
 At the start of a cold spell, take these precautions:

 - Keep your home warm

 - Know where to find the main stop valve and how to turn it off.